Written by: Andrew Splatt – Director & Executive Practice Leader

 A successful public liability claim compensates for accidents and injuries caused by someone else’s negligence in a public space.
 However, the term “public liability” can be confusing.

 If you have had an accident and been injured in a public place, you might be unsure about your legal options for compensation.
-Legal obligations under civil liability legislation extend to many public and private areas.
+In Queensland, legal obligations under civil liability legislation extend to many public and private areas.
 Consequently, you can claim compensation for an economic or non-economic loss if you had an accident due to another party’s full or partial negligence.

 What is The Meaning of Public Liability?